primebaze/react-final-project/README.md

 # About

 This is a website that showcases the previous websites i have built and the projects i have worked on over the years.
 It also showcases my skills and a short bio.
-Get to know more about me and book or employ me for your website project.
+Get to know more about me, book or employ me for your website project.
 I plan to use this website in the future to show to employers.

 # Programming language and framework used

 This website was completed using react framework and including but not limited to:

-React
+- React
-JavaScript
+- JavaScript
-HTML/CSS
+- HTML/CSS
-Api integration
+- Api integration
-Chakra UI
+- Chakra UI

-# Website Description
+# Website Description And Features

 This website has 4 pages